yichenliu/Project/about.md

 #### Other information

-The source code for this application can be found from: https://github.com/yichenliu/Project.
-The address for this application is: http://yichenliu.shinyapps.io/Develop_Data_Products/.
+The source code for this application can be found from: https://github.com/yichenliu/Project

+The address of this application is: http://yichenliu.shinyapps.io/Develop_Data_Products/